-The distinction between simple vs complex carbohydrate effects how these food substances are absorbed and digested; furthermore, understanding the difference means you are far less likely to become obese or suffer from type-2 diabetes.
+The distinction between simple vs complex carbohydrate is important; it affects how these food substances are absorbed and digested.
+Furthermore, understanding the difference means you are far less likely to become obese or suffer from type-2 diabetes.

 Chronically raised blood glucose is a major factor in the most prevalent diseases; cardiovascular conditions and metastatic tumours.

-As a rule of thumb simple carbs are more rapidly absorbed causing a surge in blood glucose and insulin but there are strange exceptions like natural honey to the rule.
+As a rule of thumb simple carbs are more rapidly absorbed causing a surge in blood glucose and insulin but there are strange exceptions to the rule; like natural unprocessed honey.
 It all has to do with the fibre-content, fat and protein in the meal; and other micronutrients.

 Raw honey has a borderline low GI of 55 but white-rice, commercial bread and potatoes from cold storage are all very high.